24. Provisions, Contingent liabilities and Capital Commitments

 Trade and Other receivables

-Customer credit is managed by each business unit subject to the Company's established policies, procedures and control relating to customercredit risk management.
+Customer credit is managed by each business unit subject to the Company's established policies, procedures and control relating to customer creditrisk management.
 Trade receivables are non-interest bearing and are generally on 0 to 120 days credit term.
-Credit limits are establishedfor all customers based on internal rating criteria.
+Credit limits are established for allcustomers based on internal rating criteria.
 Outstanding customer receivables are regularly monitored.

 The Company measures the expected credit loss of trade receivables based on historical trend, industry practices and the business environment inwhich the entity operates.
-Loss rates are based on actual credit loss expenence and past trends.
+Loss rates are based on actual credit loss experience and past trends.

 Other financial assets

-The Company maintains exposure in cash and cash equivalents, term deposits with banks and derivative contracts
+The Company maintains exposure in cash and cash equivalents, term deposits with banks and derivative contracts.

-The Company held cash and cash equivalents of Rs 40 08 Lacs at March 31, 2024 (March 31, 2023: Rs 76.78 lacs).
-Cash and cash equivalents areheld with reputable and credit-worthy banks
+The Company held cash and cash equivalents of Rs.26.61 Lacs at March 31, 2025 (March 31, 2024: Rs.
+40.08 Lacs).
+Cash and cash equivalents are heldwith reputable and credit-worthy banks.

-Individual risk limits are set for each counter-party based on financial position, credit rating and past experience Credit limits and concentration ofexposures are actively monitored by the Management of the Company
+Individual risk limits are set for each counter-party based on financial position, credit rating and past experience.
+Credit limits and concentration ofexposures are actively monitored by the Management of the Company.

-Other than trade and other receivables, the Company has no other financial assets that are past due but not impaired
+Other than trade and other receivables, the Company has no other financial assets that are past due but not impaired(b) Market risk:

 (I) Foreign currency risk

 The Company is exposed to currency risk on account of its operating and financing activities.
-The functional currency of the Company is IndianRupee.
-Company’s exposure is mainly denominated in USD, G8P and Euro.
-The Company has put in place a Financial Risk Management Policy toIdentify the most effective and efficient ways of managing the currency risks.
-The Company uses derivative instruments (mainly foreign exchangeforward contracts) to mitigate the risk of changes in foreign currency exchange rate.
+The functional currency ofthe Company is Indian Rupee.Company's exposure is mainly denominated in USD, GBP and Euro.
+The Company has put in place a Financial Risk Management Policy to Identify themost effective and efficient ways of managing the currency risks.
+The Company uses derivative instruments (mainly foreign exchange forwardcontracts) to mitigate the risk of changes in foreign currency exchange rate.

 The Company do not use derivative financial instruments for trading or speculative purposes.